ChristianBagley/awesome-stars/README.md

 ## JavaScript

+- [mermaid](https://github.com/knsv/mermaid) - Generation of diagram and flowchart from text in a similar manner as markdown
+- [rodeo](https://github.com/yhat/rodeo) - A data science IDE for Python
+- [bash-handbook](https://github.com/denysdovhan/bash-handbook) - :book: For those who wanna learn Bash
+- [Eve](https://github.com/witheve/Eve) - Better tools for thought
+- [OnlinePythonTutor](https://github.com/pgbovine/OnlinePythonTutor) - Visualize Python, Java, JavaScript, TypeScript, Ruby, C, and C++ code execution in your Web browser
+- [SynologyStatus](https://github.com/taurgis/SynologyStatus) - A Google Chrome plugin to see basic status information about your Synology NAS.
+- [gollum](https://github.com/gollum/gollum) - A simple, Git-powered wiki with a sweet API and local frontend.
+- [eloquent-js](https://github.com/OperationCode/eloquent-js) - Study group for the book 'Eloquent Javascript', Second Edition, by Marijn Haverbeke. http://eloquentjavascript.net/
+- [aws-lambda-ses-forwarder](https://github.com/arithmetric/aws-lambda-ses-forwarder) - Serverless email forwarding using AWS Lambda and SES
+- [Little-Jekyll](https://github.com/L-A/Little-Jekyll) - A desktop app for Jekyll
+- [google-scripts](https://github.com/hijonathan/google-scripts) - Some useful scripts for Google Apps.
+- [TroubleClinic](https://github.com/mamor/TroubleClinic) - You can search issues on GitHub, questions on Stack Overflow
+- [Search-Stack-Overflow](https://github.com/GrahamGoudeau/Search-Stack-Overflow) - A Chrome extension to make searching Stack Overflow slightly more convenient
+- [Overflow](https://github.com/mayank26saxena/Overflow) - A chrome extension to help developers search on Stack Overflow.
+- [TabSaver](https://github.com/kevincheng96/TabSaver) - A Google Chrome extension for me to save tabs that are unrelated to work right now so that I can concentrate on work now and view them later when I have time.
+Allows me to save tabs individually, save all tabs in the current window, or save all tabs open in my current session.
+Good organizational tool!
+- [chrome-remove-affiliate-links](https://github.com/johngodley/chrome-remove-affiliate-links) - Chrome extension to remove Amazon affiliate links
+- [stack-overflow-search](https://github.com/jackrzhang/stack-overflow-search) - A simple command-line utility for searching the most highly scored stack overflow questions.
+- [personal-search](https://github.com/shane-tomlinson/personal-search) - A Search Engine that Indexes Sites You Tell It To
+- [developer-omniboxes-for-chrome](https://github.com/mpress/developer-omniboxes-for-chrome) - Google Chrome Omnibox Search Extensions for Developers
+- [bookmark-omnibox](https://github.com/sajmoon/bookmark-omnibox) - Omnibox search for bookmarks in chrome
+- [disposable-email](https://github.com/canac/disposable-email) - Generate disposable email addresses
 - [ubiquitous_capture](https://github.com/robballou/ubiquitous_capture) - To capture, collect, and share miscellany.
 - [seenhunt](https://github.com/drcongo/seenhunt) - Safari extension to add a vegetable to links that are new since your last visit.
 - [tab-limiter](https://github.com/matthias-vogt/tab-limiter) - Limit the number of open tabs in chrome